implico/frs-bundle-default/README.md

 ### Styles
 A simple direcotry structure is taken from [SASS-starter (see the docs)][sass-starter].

+By default, [meyer-reset] is included.
 Additionally, [SASS-core][sass-core] mixins and functions are available.

-If you don't need them:
+If you don't need any them:
 * remove the dependency from the `bower.json` file
 * remove import from `styles/style.scss`